 Swell Foop (2001)

-The Demon Earth has been kidnapped, which could result in the loss of Gravity on Earth and therefore also in Xanth.
+Demon Earth has been kidnapped, which could result in the loss of Gravity on Earth and therefore also in Xanth.
 Six adventurers – Cynthia and Che Centaur (engaged to be married), Breanna and Justin (also engaged to be married), Sim Bird (son of the Simurgh, the largest and wisest bird in the world), and Jaylin (a girl from Mundania) – must each go on a separate quest with a zombie guide to find one of the Six Rings of Xanth.
-Once gathered, these rings should guide the way to the Swell Foop, an object said to have power over the Great Demons, and which should enable them to rescue the Demon Earth.
+Once gathered, these rings should guide the way to the Swell Foop, an object said to have power over the Senior Demons, and which should enable them to rescue Demon Earth.

 Up in a Heaval (2002)